PRTG Manual: DNS Sensor

 Domain |

-Enter the domain name that the sensor resolves using the DNS server specified in the sensor's parent device settings.
-You can enter an internet domain name here (for example, example.com) or a DNS name in your internal network (such as computer-xyz), depending on the type of DNS server you monitor.
-You can also enter an IP address, but an error might occur with certain query types. |
+Enter the domain name that the sensor resolves using the DNS server in the parent device settings.
+You can enter an internet domain name (for example, example.com) or a DNS name in your internal network (such as computer-xyz), depending on the type of DNS server you monitor.

 Query Type |